-Had another player scored this goal, we’d no doubt have seen complaints of arrogance, yet that has never been a word associated with the Japanese international.
+Had another player scored this goal, we’d no doubt have seen complaints of arrogance, but that has never been a word associated with Kagawa.
 If his first goal required goalkeeper error and the third owed a bit to lax defending, any complaint here is only trotted out in an effort to explain the inexplicable.

-For this, like the hat-trick goal, has its basis in fast-paced attacking play – not as fast-paced, but still far too energetic to make the eventual finish even a consideration for most players.
-Of course Shinji Kagawa is not, and never has been, most players.
+For this, like the hat-trick goal, has its basis in fast-paced attacking play – not as fast-paced but still far too energetic to make the eventual finish even a consideration for most players.
+But Shinji Kagawa is not, and never has been, most players.

 Credit ought to go to Michael Carrick for his perfectly-placed ball over the top and Wayne Rooney for his well-weighted assist, but while the goal could not have been scored without them, this goal could not have arrived from any source other than Kagawa.